-Following the news that Marks & Spencer are set to close 100 of their shops, another high street store have revealed there are also planning to shut down over 30 of their locations.
+A few months ago, high street store House of Fraser revealed there were planning to shut down over 30 of their locations.

 The department store chain House of Fraser have revealed that they will be closing 31 of their 59 UK stores, as part of a deal to rescue the business.